aashil/true-chat/README.md

 ## Usage

-1) Run "npm install" to install all the dependencie of the project.
+1. Run `npm install` to install all the dependencie of the project.
-2) Run "npm start" to run the npm-lite server with TSC set to watch mode.
+2. Run `npm start` to run the npm-lite server with TSC set to watch mode.

 ## Contributing